Setting up a business with a spouse/civil partner can be a great move, as can bringing a partner into the business as an employee or fellow director.

 - the business will be forced to shut down.

-Where a couple own a business on a 50/50 basis, a joint decision will have to be made.
+A joint decision will have to be made when a couple owns a business on a 50/50 basis.
 Unfortunately, where a decision cannot be reached, a business will usually be forced to close, resulting in the potential loss of livelihood for both parties.

 From a practical perspective, it’s important to try to keep things ‘business as usual’ – particularly in front of colleagues, clients or other stakeholders.
-Discussions about the business’ future will need to take place, but be sure that these occur behind closed doors, at least until the point where some decisions about the future have been made.
+Discussions about the business’s future will need to occur, but be sure that these occur behind closed doors, at least until some decisions about the future have been made.

-Aiming to keep things outside of the courts is likely to be in your best interests.
-Divorce cases involving a business can be very complex, and where so many factors are involved, leaving it the courts can result in an outcome that benefits no-one.
+Aiming to keep things outside the courts is likely in your best interests.
+Divorce cases involving a business can be very complex, and where so many factors are involved, leaving it to the courts can result in an outcome that benefits no one.
 Where both parties have a good team of lawyers and accountants, it can be possible to resolve any issues and reach an agreement.

 O’Donnell Solicitors have advised many business owners throughout divorce proceedings.
 Our family team work closely alongside our commercial law team in such cases, helping to navigate the various possible outcomes to reach an agreeable arrangement for all parties.
 Similarly, we can help those setting up a business or who are planning on marriage/civil ceremony to ensure their interests are protected.

-Anthony Jones is Director and Head of Family at O’Donnell Solicitors and is a Resolution Accredited Specialist.
-For more information, please contact him on 0161 641 4555 or email [email protected]
+Anthony Jones is the Director and Head of Family at O’Donnell Solicitors and is a Resolution Accredited Specialist.
+For more information, please get in touch with him on 0161 641 4555 or email firstname.lastname@example.org.